Introduction to ORM?

-- It makes the application independent of the database management system being used in the backend and so you can write a generic query.
+- It makes the application independent of the database management system being used in the backend, and so you can write a generic query.
 In case of migrating to another database, it becomes fairly a good deal to have ORM implemented in the project.

 - Hassles of coders are reduced to learn SQL syntaxes separately for whichever database being used to support the application.
-Coders can shift their focus on optimizing the code and thus improving the performance rather than dealing with connectivity issues.
+Coders can shift their focus on optimizing the code and improving performance rather than dealing with connectivity issues.

-- All small or big changes can be carried out via ORM so there are no such restrictions when we deal with data.
+- All small or big changes can be carried out via ORM, so there are no such restrictions when we deal with data.
 For example, JDBC comes with a lot of restrictions on extracting a result-set, process it and then commit it back to the database.
 This is not the case with ORMs.
 Even a single cell in the database can be retrieved, changed and saved back.